 We stand in solidarity with Ukrainians but also with the Russians who oppose their government’s senseless aggression.
 We applaud the courage of the people who openly protest and that of the independent journalists who shed light on the abuses perpetrated by the Russian government.

-We acknowledge that those labeled as opposition by the Russian government are in dire need of a safe way to bypass state censorship and protect their online anonymity.
+We acknowledge that those labeled as opposition by the Russian government are in dire need of a safe way to bypass state censorship and protect their online identity.
 We couldn’t possibly stop offering our services to the people of Russia at a time like this.

 Due to the nature of our VPN service, we have never signed any trading contracts with Russian companies, and thus we aren’t funding Vladimir Putin’s war efforts.